FINLAND (Unofficial translation)

 Section 47 In the event of considerable public interest, a person who wishes to exploit commercially an invention for which another person holds a patent may obtain a compulsory licence to do so.

-Section 48 Any person who was commercially exploiting in this country an invention which is the subject of a patent application, at the time the application documents were made available under Section 22, shall, if the application results in a patent, be entitled to a compulsory licence for such exploitation, provided there are special reasons for this and also provided that he had no knowledge of the application and could not reasonably have obtained such knowledge.
-Such a right shall also be enjoyed, under corresponding conditions, by any person who has made substantial preparations for commercial exploitation of the invention in this country.
-Compulsory licences may also relate to the period of time preceding the grant of the patent.
+Section 48 (8.1.2016/23) Any person who was commercially exploiting an invention in Finland that is the subject of a patent application at the time when the application documents were published is entitled, if the application results in a patent, to a compulsory licence for such exploitation, provided that there are special reasons for this, and also provided that he or she had no knowledge of the application and could not reasonably have learned of it.
+A person who, under corresponding conditions, has taken essential measures for the professional exploitation of the invention in Finland will also receive a compulsory license to use the invention.
+A compulsory licence may also relate to the time before a patent is granted.

 Section 49 (22.12.1995/1695) A compulsory licence may only be granted to a person deemed to be in a position to exploit the invention in an acceptable manner and in accordance with the terms of the licence who, before filing a claim for a compulsory licence, has made a verifiable effort to obtain, on reasonable commercial terms, a licence to the patented invention.
 A compulsory licence shall not prevent the proprietor of the patent from exploiting the invention himself or from granting licences under the patent.
 A compulsory licence may only be transferred to a third party together with the business in which it is exploited or was intended to be exploited.

-Section 50 Compulsory licences shall be granted by a court of law, which shall also decide the extent to which the invention may be exploited and shall determine the remuneration to be paid and any other conditions under the licence.
-In the event of a substantial change in the circumstances, the court may, on request, revoke the licence or lay down new conditions.
+Section 50 (31.1.2013/101) Compulsory licences are granted by a court of law, which also decides the extent to which the invention may be exploited and determines the remuneration to be paid and any other conditions under the licence.
+In the event of a substantial change in the circumstances, the court may, at the request of the party concerned, revoke the compulsory licence or lay down new conditions.

-Section 51 (10.5.1985/387) If the renewal fee under Sections 40, 41 and 42 is not paid, the patent shall lapse as from the start of the fee year for which the fee has not been paid.
+Section 51 (10.5.1985/387) If the annual fee under sections 40, 41 and 42 is not paid, the patent shall lapse as from the start of the fee year for which the fee has not been paid.

 Section 52 (6.6.1980/407) The court shall declare a patent invalid, in a relevant action: